|

 the girl, Romilde, too."

-Imrahil sent a servant to fetch the girl.
+Imrahil sent a servant to fetch her.

 "We must find the father of Sentas child," said